Get Tech Tips

 When do we see the zeroth law of thermodynamics in HVAC/R?

 In HVAC/R, we don’t necessarily see three objects at equilibrium with each other.
-However, we see evidence that objects with higher molecular energy transfer heat to lower molecular energy objects.
+However, we see evidence that objects with higher molecular energy transfer heat to ones with lower molecular energy.

 The condenser coil of an A/C system is an example of that.
 The outdoors will have a higher overall molecular energy because so many more molecules are contained in a larger space than the condenser coil.
 However, the molecules move so quickly (higher temperature) in the condenser coil that they transfer heat from the refrigerant in the coil to the air outdoors, which has a lower average molecular velocity.
 That’s why HVAC systems reject heat to the outdoors.